How to Create Valkey Clusters

 Note

-Each region has one or more datacenters, each with a different VPC network.
-By including resources in the same datacenter, they all gain access to the same private networking interface, which reduces lag and keeps traffic between them from being routed over the public internet.
+Each region has one or more datacenters, each with its own VPC network.
+Keeping resources in the same datacenter ensures they share the private networking interface, which reduces latency and prevents traffic from being routed over the public internet.

 Finalize and Create